Energy Assistance Program (LIHEAP)

 Application for summer cooling assistance starts:

 If funding is available, agencies will automatically send a payment to all eligible winter clients between the months of June and August.
 All other clients may walk-in for an appointment on or after July 1st.

-Income- Households may qualify if their income does not exceed 150 percent of the federal poverty guidelines, or $34,575 for a household of four.
+Income- Households may qualify if their income does not exceed 150 percent of the federal poverty guidelines, as an example, $36,450 for a household of four.
 All household residents age 18 and over must provide proof of earned and unearned income for 12 months.

 Utilities- The household must have an active account and have the utilities listed in the name of a household resident age 18 or over, legal power of attorney or landlord.
 All applicants must provide the most recent utility bill for the primary heating and electric sources.